Frozen (2013 film): Perceived LGBTQ parallels

 A few conservative Christian commentators accused Frozen of promoting homosexuality, saying that the themes of Elsa's being different from others, her ostracism from society, and her independence and rejection of male suitors are metaphors for lesbianism.
-Her song "Let it Go" was compared to coming out of the closet.
+The lyrics of "Let It Go" were seen as an allusion to coming out.
 Other viewers argued that Elsa represents a role model for LGBT youth.
 The claims had a mixed reaction from audiences and the LGBT community.Akash Nikolas wrote in The Atlantic that Disney films (including Frozen) "subtly appeal[ed] to queer children" with protagonists who are often social outcasts set apart by unusual desires and who reject traditional expectations of marriage.
 Robert Geal wrote in Film International that although the film has a superficially-progressive vision of homosexuality, it perpetuates conservative notions of sexuality and gender: Elsa's female homosexuality is visually pleasurable to a male gaze, but male transgressions of heterosexuality are negatively coded.
 Asked about perceived homosexual undertones in the film, Lee was noncommittal: "I don't like to say anything [...] let the fans talk.
 I think it's up to them".
 The film should have a "2013 point of view", she said.

 "Let It Go" lawsuit

-Chilean singer Jaime Ciero sued Demi Lovato, Idina Menzel, Walt Disney Animation Studios and others involved with the song "Let It Go" on November 24, 2017, accusing them of infringing his 2008 song "Volar".
+Chilean singer Jaime Ciero sued Demi Lovato, Idina Menzel, Walt Disney Animation Studios and others involved with "Let It Go" on November 24, 2017, accusing them of infringing his 2008 song "Volar".
 In May 2018, it was ruled in court that songwriters Robert Lopez and Kristen Anderson-Lopez would be released from the lawsuit due to the three-year statute of limitations for copyright claims.
 Ciero had been told he could amend his original complaint to address only infringements within the three-year timeframe, and he dropped the suit in May 2019.